This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

+Patients with cerebral palsy are at a greater risk for dental issues and poor oral health.
 Although cerebral palsy doesn’t cause oral deformities or abnormalities, many of its symptoms lead to oral problems.
-Patients with cerebral palsy are at a greater risk of dental issues.
-With diligence and regular dental checkups, however, your child can maintain healthy teeth and gums.
+Help your child maintain healthy teeth and gums with diligence and regular dental checkups.

 Why Are Children With Cerebral Palsy At Risk for Oral Health Issues?